BojteTamas/ApiAndPerformanceWokshop/README.md

 7. Create an account on https://www.demoblaze.com/
 8. Restart Intellij in order to use installed plugins
 9. Run the test from test.RunningTest.testingTest
+10. Check if docker-compose is installed by running in the terminal the command : docker-compose

 ## Tools/libraries used